coderefinery/workshop-intro/livestream.md

-# CodeRefinery: welcome and practical information for workshops
+# CodeRefinery: Welcome and practical information for workshops

 ---

-## Generic welcome
+## Welcome everyone!

-Hello everyone.

 ## Why are we here?